coopiteasy/cie-custom/lpcr_pos/README.rst

 Customize the PoS according to LPCR specifications.

-This module hides several buttons:
+This module hides several buttons for regular users (not for managers):

 * Top header: